lpnh/dotfiles/README.md

 # dotfiles

+dotfiles for a simple, charming Arch Linux setup

 > it's called "dotfiles" because that folder ".config" starts with a dot and is
 > therefor hidden
 >